K-PaaS/application-platform-guide-eng/user_guide/portal/admin.md

 ### <a name="4.3"/>  4.3.
 Catalog

-**The Administrator provides catalog app template, app development environment, app service retrieve, register, modify, and delete functions.<br>**
+**The Administrator provides catalog app template, app development environment, app service check, register, modify, and delete functions.<br>**

 ![12]

 ### <a name="4.3.1"/>  4.3.1 Catalog Managing App Template
-1. Retrieve list of Catalog App Template.
+1. Check list of Catalog App Template.
 It shows Name, Outline, Classification, and Public Availability.
 In the search window, search types, search items, disclosure status, and search terms can be used.
 ![13]